YourMatt/dyspro-backup-manager/README.md

 `dysprobackupmanage servers add -n host_name -u ssh_user_name -k /path/to/ssh/private/key/file`
 Register a new server.
 This will also validate the connection and add to known_hosts if necessary.

 `dysprobackupmanage servers update -n host_name -u ssh_user_name -k /path/to/ssh/private/key/file`
-Updates an existing server matching the host name.
+Update an existing server matching the host name.

 `dysprobackupmanage servers delete -n host_name`
-Unregisters a server.
+Unregister a server.
 Any schedules related to the server will be deleted after confirmation.

+#### Manage Schedules
+Manages the backup operations to be executed whenever the `dysprobackup` command is run.

+`dysprobackupmanage schedules -h`
+View help file for the schedule operations.

+`dysprobackupmanage schedules list [-n host_name]`
+Display all backup schedule operations.
+If the host name is provided, only operations related to this host will be displayed.

+`dysprobackupmanage schedules test [-n host_name] [-i schedule_id]`
+Test that remote and local paths are accessible for all backup schedules.
+If the host name is provided, only operations related to this host will be tested.
+If the schedule ID is provided, only this specific backup operation will be tested.

+`dysprobackupmanage schedules add -n host_name -r /remote/pickup/path -l /local/dropoff/path [-d] [-m]`
+Register a new backup operation.
+This will also validate that paths are accessible.
+If using the delete remote files option (-d) or the manage local files option (-m), you will be prompted to confirm, as these are potentially destructive options.

+`dysprobackupmanage schedules update -i schedule_id -n host_name -r /remote/pickup/path -l /local/dropoff/path [-d] [-m]`
+Update an existing backup operation.
+If not known, first use the list action to find the schedule ID.

+`dysprobackupmanage schedules delete -i schedule_id`
+Unregister a backup operation.

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.